ChenYangyao/elucid/README.md

 ### The coordinate system

-The Halo-Domain Field is reconstructed from SDSS.
+The Halo-Domain Field is reconstructed from SDSS galaxies.
 For the CS to be run from the field, the SDSS survey volume is embedded into a cubic box.
-Thus, all of data products are given in the simulation frame, unless specifically clarified.
+All of data products are given in the simulation frame, unless specifically clarified.
+Both Halo-Domain Field and CS match the underlying density field of the real local Universe in, and only in the 'reconstructed volume', which is given as a mask file (see the code sample `geometry_and_coordinates.ipynb` in [Tutorial](#tutorial) for the usage).
+The grey volume in the figure below roughly illustrates the reconstructed volume within the cubic box.

 The Cartesian coordinates in the observation frame (J2000; hereafter denoted with a subscript `J2000`) and in the simulation frame (hereafter denoted with a subscript `sim`)